Overview

 Treatment options

-Treatment may include transoral surgery with neck dissection, radiation with or without systemic therapy, or a combined plan.
+Treatment may include transoral robotic surgery with neck dissection, radiation with or without systemic therapy, or a combined plan.
 The choice depends on the tumor site, stage, the number and size of involved lymph nodes, pathology, smoking history, expected swallowing function, treatment side effects and patient preference.

 The goal is effective cancer treatment while limiting long-term effects.
 Patients are encouraged to understand both surgical and non-surgical pathways before deciding.